What Does It Really Mean to Be Free?

 Yet, even they have to follow a script lest they get canceled.
 If they stick to the script, these our vicarious voices get paid out in the currency of our attention.
 Our attention then translates into their paychecks, a symbiotic relationship if there ever was one.
 Our consumption of media content is a sort of passive wish fulfillment.
 Media personalities say what the average person can't and so become proxies of expression.

-But Mr. Trump has until quite recently been able to say what he wants with impunity and his supporters love him for it.
+But Mr. Trump says what he wants with impunity and his supporters love him for it.
 Trump is just one example.
 We all have our thought champions or those who express better what is going on in our chaotic stream-of-consciousness.
 They tweet; we follow.
 They talk and talk and talk, and talk some more.

 We listen.
 We nod.
 We blink.